selenized/selenized.github.io/_posts/2020-11-20-butane_leak_example.md

 [^10]: *RELEASE - A Model with Data to Predict Aerosol Rainout in Accidental Releases* pg 63

 [^11]: From White, F.M, *Viscous Fluid Flow*, McGraw-Hill, New York, 1974
+    this could be an opportunity for improvement to the RELEASE model as liquid droplets and bubbles do not experience drag in the same way as solids, due to internal flows that can dissipate energy

 ```julia